- CS200B - Concepts of Computers and AI

 Credit Hours: 3

-Effective writing, reading, presentation and oral communication skills for computer science professionals.
-Evaluation and analysis of technical material.
-Communicating with stakeholders and team members.
-Professional ethics and responsibilities in society and industry.
-Legal and sustainability impact.
-Discussions and assignments utilizing technical materials and case studies pertaining to history, research, practice and ethics in the discipline.
+This course develops effective writing, reading, presentation, and oral communication skills for computer science professionals.
+Emphasis is placed on evaluating and communicating technical material clearly to diverse audiences, including stakeholders and team members.
+Students explore professional ethics and responsibilities in computing, with attention to societal, legal, and sustainability impacts.
+The course examines emerging ethical, safety, and security challenges in technologies such as Artificial Intelligence (AI), preparing students to engage with complex issues in responsible and trustworthy computing.
+Assignments and discussions are drawn from technical sources, case studies, and real-world scenarios related to the history, practice, and future of the discipline.
 Prerequisites: CS 201 or CS 202 with a grade of C or better or consent of the instructor.

 Credit Hours: 3